rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 **¿Ganamos la revolución industrial?**

-##### Paso 7:.....

-DID WE WIN THE INDUSTRIAL REVOLUTION?

-we still suffer from Job Charming syndrome.

-Como el principe azul.
-Creemos que necesitamos el trabajo

-WHAT IS THE PURPOSE OF WORK?

-there is only one purpose served by paid employment: getting paid.

-What if we removed most of these expectations from our paid employment and recognized that all purposes for work other than earning money could be fulfilled by unpaid activities?

-There are two sides to work.

-On one side is our need and desire for money.

-On the other side, totally separate from our wages, is the fact that we work in order to fulfill many other positive goals in our lives.

-BREAKING THE LINK BETWEEN WORK AND WAGES

-Breaking the link between work and money allows us to reclaim balance and sanity.

-Money is our life energy; it takes its value not from external definitions but from what we invest in it.
-Similarly, paid employment takes its only intrinsic value from the fact that we are paid to do it.
-Everything else we do is an expression of who we are, not what we must do out of economic necessity.

-Salario tiene su valor en que nos pagan.
-Lo demas.
-El trabajom es lo que gacemos para llenarnos por dentro

-By breaking the link, we can redefine work simply as whatever we do in alignment with our purpose in life.

-Le va a costar conbencerme de esto

-THE STUNNING IMPLICATIONS OF BREAKING THE LINK
-1. Redefining Work Increases Choices
-   Si trabajas en algo que no tw gcuata.
-Resifinir el trabajo y el salario te abvre la mente para dedicarte a lo que te ista en tiempo libre  hasta que puedes hacerlo zcobrando
-2. Redefining Work Allows You to Work from the Inside Out will allow us to survive best at our job.
-But if who you are and what you do to make money are distinct, as they can be when you disconnect work from wages, you can reclaim your lost self. if who you are and what you do to make money are distinct, as they can be when you disconnect work from wages, you can reclaim your lost self.
-   No tendras que fingir o aguactar en el trabajo.
-Si no que podras serquien erws de verdad As you come to know yourself, you will be able to work from the inside out. living according to others’ values (living from the outside in) to discovering and living her values (living from the inside out).
-3. Redefining Work Makes Us Life Designers, Not Just Wage Earners Hay muchas tareas fuera del trabjo.
-Quien sabe.
-Igual llegas a dominar algo y te pagan por ello
-4. Redefining Work Adds Life to Your Retirement you are valuable in every role, task, activity—and
-5. Redefining Work Honors Unpaid Activity
-6. Redefining Work Reunites Work and Play watching a person fully engaged in an activity, one would not know if he or she was being paid or just playing.
-7. Redefining Work Allows You to Enjoy Your Leisure More

-If we did not identify so strongly with what we do for money, we might honor and enjoy our leisure more.
-It’s OK to play.
-8. Redefining Work Sheds a New Light on “Right Livelihood” “Right livelihood” is the ideal of finding a way for your true work or vocation to be your paid work as well.
-   Insisting that your calling and your paid employment be one and the same can tip the balance of your focus from mission to money.
-   Implications for Your Income
-   Step 7: Valuing Your Life Energy—Maximizing Income Step 7 is about increasing your income by valuing the life energy you invest in your job and exchanging it for the highest pay consistent with your health and integrity. enough is not the minimum amount for survival; it is the exact amount that gives you fulfillment without excess.
-   If money = life energy, then by increasing your income you increase the amount of life available to you.
-   NEW OPTIONS FOR PAID EMPLOYMENT
-   Higher Pay: A Matter of Attitude
-   If you see yourself as a victim, you may well be too busy feeling sorry for yourself to notice the many opportunities to change your dismal destiny.
-   Financial
-   Financial
-   Financial Independence as a Part-Time Job you are working part-time on someone else’s agenda for money so you can work as much time as possible on your own agenda.
-   But What If I Like My Job?
-   But What If I Don’t Have—or Want—a “Job”?
-   How to Get a High-Paying, High-Integrity Job SUMMARY OF STEP 7
-   MONEY TALK QUESTIONS
-   How could you double your income without selling your soul or compromising your health?
-What was your first job?
-Best job?
-Worst job?
-What would be your dream job—whether or not you were paid for it?
-What is work and why do we do it?
-What is your life’s work?
-What do you like—and dislike—about the work you do for money?
-   8 Catching Fire: The Crossover Point
+Todavía sufrimos el *síndrome del amor al trabajo*.
+Todavía creemos que necesitamos el trabajo

+Solo hay un propósito del trabajo remunerado: que te paguen tu sueldo

+¿Qué pasaría si elimináramos todas esas expectativas del trabajo remunerado y reconociéramos que todos aquellos propósitos, a parte del de ganar dinero, podrían ser alcanzados con actividades no remuneradas?

+El trabajo tiene dos caras:

+1. Nuestra necesidad y deseo de dinero
+2. A parte de nuestras nóminas, esta el hecho de que trabajamos para satisfacer muchos otros objetivos positivos en nuestras vidas

+**Rompiendo la relación entre el trabajo y el salario**

+Romper esta relación nos permite recuperar equilibrio y sensatez

+El dinero es nuestra energía vital.
+Toma su valor de lo que nosotros invertimos en ello.
+De forma similar, el empleo remunerado toma su único valor intrínseco del hecho por el cual somos pagados.
+El resto de cosas que hacemos son una expresión de quiénes somos, no lo que debemos hacer por necesidad económica

+Si rompemos esta relación, podemos redefinir *trabajo* como cualquier cosa que hacemos que esté alineado con nuestro propósito vital

+Ufff, no termino yo de ver esta idea

+**Las implicaciones de romper el enlace, de redefinir el trabajo**

+1. Se incrementan las opciones: si trabajas en algo que no te gusta, redefinir el trabajo y el salario te abre la mente para dedicarte a lo que te gusta en tiempo libre hasta que puedes hacerlo cobrando
+2. Te permite trabajar desde tu interior, descubriendo y viviendo tus valores, no los valores de otros.
+Si separas quién eres de lo que haces por dinero, no tendrás que fingir o aguantar en el trabajo, podrás ser quien eres de verdad
+3. Nos hace diseñadores, no solo asalariados: hay muchas tareas fuera del trabajo, quien sabe, igual llegas a dominar algo y te pagan por ello
+4. Añade vida a tu jubilación: eres valorado en cada rol, tarea, actividad que haces
+5. Honra actividades no pagadas
+6. Reunifica trabajo y diversión: observa a una persona que lo está dando todo, no puedes decir si le están pagando o está jugando
+7. Te permite disfrutar más de tus lujos

+##### Paso 7: Valora tu energía vital - Maximiza los ingresos

+El paso 7 trata de aumentar tus ingresos valorando la energía vital que inviertes en tu trabajo, intercambiándola por el máximo beneficio que sea consistente con tu salud e integridad

+> *Suficiente* no es la cantidad mínima para sobrevivir, es la cantidad exacta que te proporciona satisfacción sin exceso ~ satisfacción sin exceso

+Si el dinero equivale a energía vital, entonces, al incrementar tus ingresos estás incrementando la cantidad de vida que tienes disponible

+**Nuevas opciones para el trabajo remunerado**

+Un mayor salario es cuestión de actitud.
+Si te ves a ti mismo como una víctima, puedes estar demasiado ocupado en sentir pena por tí mismo para darte cuenta de todas las oportunidades de cambiar pésimo destino

+**Independencia financiera como un trabajo a tiempo parcial**

+Trabajas media jornada para otros por dinero, así que puedes trabajar todo el tiempo posible para tí mismo

+#### Capítulo 8: el punto de cruce

 “magic of compound interest” talk—the

 Ahora gastas menos.
 Ingresas mas.
 Ahorras mas.
 Si lo inviertes setas rico gracias al intetes compursto...
-Veamos que dice el libro
+Veamos que dice el libro Wall Chart.
-Wall Chart.

 Notice that once your expense line goes down, your income line goes up, your debt disappears, and you start to have savings. eso deveria mostrar el wall chart ideal

 Capital

-growing gap between income and expenses—that growing gap between income and expenses—that is, savings.
+growing gap between income and expenses—that

+growing gap between income and expenses—that is, savings.

 FI thinking calls that gap “capital.”

 Capital is money that makes money,

-A New Line on Your Chart: Monthly Investment Income Step 8: Capital and the Crossover Point
+A New Line on Your Chart: Monthly Investment Income

+Step 8: Capital and the Crossover Point

-Each month, apply the following formula to your total accumulated capital and record the result on your Wall Chart: capital × current long-term interest rate 12 months = monthly investment income “crosses over” your expense line,
+Each month, apply the following formula to your total accumulated capital and record the result on your Wall Chart:

+capital × current long-term interest rate 12 months = monthly investment income “crosses over” your expense line,

 Multiplica tus ahorros por el tipo de interes de bonos a largo plazo (we are not saying to buy them; just use the interest rate).

-It simulates the kind of income you will have later from your FI portfolio use 4 percent, in traditional financial planning 4 percent is also a key percentage for calculating retirement income.
+It simulates the kind of income you will have later from your FI portfolio use 4 percent,

+in traditional financial planning 4 percent is also a key percentage for calculating retirement income.

 La idea es sacar el 4 por ciento de tus ahorros cada mes y vivir con ello
 $1,000 in savings and the current interest rate is 4 percent, your equation will read:   $1,000 × 4% 12 = $3.33 monthly investment

 WHERE DO YOU ACTUALLY PUT YOUR SAVINGS?

 We call this liquid cash your “cushion.”

 De tres a seis meses de ahorro

 Many call it an “emergency fund”

 Beyond Your Cushion

 THE CROSSOVER POINT

 at some time in the not-too-distant future those two lines (total monthly expenses and monthly investment income) will cross. your employment officially becomes optional!
 The Crossover Point provides us with our final definition of Financial Independence.
 At the Crossover Point, where monthly investment income exceeds your monthly expenses, you will be financially independent in the traditional sense of that term.
 THE POWER OF A VISIBLE TIME HORIZON

 you need to work for money for a finite period of Cuando descubres que pronto podrias dejar de trabajar por dinero.
 Te motivas mas You would still appear to be working for your boss, but you would know you were working for your own freedom.
 FIGURE 8-6 Dorothy and Larry’s Financials
 Busca esta imagen
 One of the cornerstones of this program, for those wishing to go all the way to Financial Independence, is concentrating on making money now so that you don’t have to make money later.
 For some, FIRE is more like sequential sabbaticals: You work, save, invest, exit paid employment for travel or study or raising kids or retooling skills, and reenter paid employment some months or years later.
 “too much month at the end of the money”
 Buen refran
 CACHE
 Cache (pronounced “cash”) is savings in addition to core capital or cushion.

 that builds up for future use. where does cache come from?
 Most people find that their expenses go down significantly when they leave paid employment.
 Most people find that their expenses go down significantly when they leave paid employment.
 Pues byo esto no lo veo tan claro
 Pues byo esto no lo veo tan claro.
-Pero puede ayudar a aumentar esa "cache" In addition, your FI habits don’t end. many things you bought during your accumulation phase (like your sturdy car or ultimate camping gear or off-the-grid house) will never need to be replaced—they
+Pero puede ayudar a aumentar esa "cache" In addition, your FI habits don’t end. many things you bought during your accumulation phase (like your sturdy car or ultimate camping gear or off-the-grid house) will never need to be replaced—they Mas ahorro.
-Mas ahorro.
 Mas cache
 Further savings.
 Further cache.
 Taxes on post-FI income are—and should continue to be—far lower Capital.
 Cushion.
 Cache.
 The three pillars of Financial Independence.
 NATURAL WEALTH AND FINANCIAL INTERDEPENDENCE
 “Money isn’t everything.
 If you have self-respect and love and family and help others, that’s your true wealth.”
 Esa es la riquea "naturak"
 The more we weave our lives beneficially with others, the less money we need to have access to everything we could possibly want. sharing economy—whether secondary market
 DIY economy,